Stackclash/5e-vault/4. World Almanac/Eldoria/Locations/Barovia/Barovia.md

 > ###### Groups
 > [[Group Database|Add New Group]]
 > ```dataview
-table join(Type, ", ") AS Type
+table join(type, ", ") AS Type
+FROM "4.
+World Almanac/Eldoria/Groups"
-WHERE econtains(Location, this.file.name) AND contains(NoteIcon, "Group")
+WHERE econtains(Location, this.file.name)
 SORT Type ASC

 # **`=this.file.name`**